togarashimayo/togarashimayo.github.io/content/about.md

 *"[I do want to give a shout-out to Anime in the Philippines, as it definitely taught me new things, and gave a window into a culture and fandom that I was largely unfamiliar with.](https://ogiuemaniax.com/2023/08/27/tomoyo-the-time-has-come-to-demonstrate-our-power-otakon-2023/)"* - Ogiue Maniax on the panels he saw in part during Otakon 2023.

 *"[This was an amazing panel.
 I hope Mich does this panel more at conventions.
 Because I would still sit in even though I attended this panel before...I think it's interesting to hear how anime was dealt with in different countries.
 So I was glad to have checked this out.](https://youtu.be/wQ3a35vXjfE?feature=shared&t=4629)"* - Eri (of Scarlet Rhapsody) on attending Anime in the Philippines at Sakura-Con 2024.

+*"[Of the dozen panels this reporter attended over the weekend, Anime In The Philippines was undoubtedly the best.
+Chan was immensely knowledgeable about the topic and quickly backed her points up with reliable sources and examples.
+Her delivery was strong, with a wry sense of humor that helped to keep a breezy tone when discussing even the heaviest topics.
+At the same time, her video clips and visual aids were both exemplary, being relevant and entertaining in equal measure, while helping to elevate the overall subject matter.](https://www.animeherald.com/2024/10/09/otakon-2024-anime-in-the-philippines/)"* - Samantha Ferreira (of Anime Herald) on attending Anime in the Philippines at Otakon 2024.

 ### Tools of the trade: